-The ROBS Solution, also known as rollover for business startups, is the only way to buy or finance a business with retirement funds that personally benefits you.
+The ROBS 401(k), also known as rollover for business startups, is the only way to buy or finance a business with retirement funds that personally benefit you.
 The ROBS arrangement typically involves rolling over a prior IRA or 401(k) into a newly established 401(k) plan, which a start-up C Corporation business sponsors.
 You then invest the rollover funds in the stock of the new C Corporation.